neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/neuroblueprint.md

 BIDS and NWB represent the gold-standard of data standardisation—a fully specified dataset stored in an open-access file format.
-Though full standardisation should always be the end goal for a published dataset, confirming to full BIDS or NWB during acquisition and analysis—when many of the benefits of standardisation are realised—can be prohibitively difficult.
+Though full standardisation should always be the end goal for a published dataset, conforming to full BIDS or NWB during acquisition and analysis—when many of the benefits of standardisation are realised—can be prohibitively difficult.

 For example, BIDS has a level of detail that can be intimidating to new users and difficult to